 Cocky Geekli.st founder says “LinkedIn will become the MySpace of hiring” We all know it.

 The six developers whose access to LinkedIn’s API include Facebook-focused professional network BranchOut, Monster’s social recruiting app Beknown, brand management app Visible.me, resume service Daxtra, professional reputation manager Mixtent and CRM-Gadget.
 The shut down of access for BranchOut and Monster’s similar (and recently launched) app BeKnown are particularly surprising.
 According to LinkedIn, BranchOut, which has been compared to a LinkedIn for Facebook, violated the network’s API TOS with its plans for a premium enterprise recruiting search tool.
+Charging fees for access to LinkedIn’s content, is a no-no, says the network.
 LinkedIn Is An Untapped Treasure Trove For Political Campaigns.
 All of those Likes might be good practice for the real thing.

 But the better place to go to find people who actually vote isn't Facebook, it's LinkedIn, says Professor Keith Hampton, researcher on Pew's new poll on civic engagement in social network users.
 The business social network draws older, more educated citizens--voters who are far more reliable when it come to casting ballots than those on Facebook.
 Regardless of platform, Pew's groundbreaking study does suggest that social media is a hotbed of social butterflies and enthusiastic citizens and an essential platform for generating civic buzz.